 You will need to submit an application for admission to a PhD programme in your chosen subject via our online admissions portal.
 If you are not sure to which programme to apply, consult with your postgraduate research administrator or with the School's director of postgraduate research studies.

-In the "scholarships applied for" box which appears within the funding section of your online application, please quote "International Research Studentship Competition" in order for your application to be considered in this competition.
+In the "scholarships applied for" box which appears within the funding section of your online application, please quote "International Research Studentship Competition".

-The last stage of the competition is where nominated candidates are put forward for the final selection and panel members decide on who will be awarded the studentships.
-This will take place at the end of March 2023.
+In the last stage of the competition is where nominated candidates are put forward for the final selection and panel members decide on who will be awarded the studentships.
+This will take place at the end of March 2024.

 Doctoral Studentships Officer